Skip to navigation Skip to content

 Customer travels on appropriate mode of transport

-Mikaela lodges a claim for Fares Allowance for a journey from La Trobe University in Melbourne, VIC to Mikaela's permanent home in Townsville, QLD for the Christmas break.
+Mikaela lodges a claim for Fares Allowance for a journey from a university in Melbourne to their permanent home in Townsville, QLD for the Christmas break.
 Mikaela booked and paid for a cheap, non-refundable flight costing $230.

 Mikaela qualifies for ABSTUDY Fares Allowance.